 How to propagate lovage

 Pick the leaves as required, at the state of maturity to suit their use.
-Strip large leaves from the stalks before cooking: the stalks can be chopped and cooked separately.
-Young leaves and stalks can be kept entire.
-To harvest seeds, pick the seed heads as they start to turn brown, place in a paper bag and hang upside down in a dry airy place.
-Shake the bag so the seeds fall from the heads, and store in jars for use over winter.
-Lovage leaves are best stored by freezing: fill ice cube trays with the chopped leaves, cover with a little water, and freeze.
+Strip large, mature leaves from the stalks before cooking – the stalks can be chopped and cooked separately.
+Young leaves and stalks can be kept whole.
+To harvest lovage seeds, pick the seed heads as they start to turn brown, place in a paper bag and hang upside down in a dry airy place.
+Shake the bag so the seeds fall from the heads.

 Growing lovage: problem solving